How To Determine A Selling Price

 - The value of any home improvement renovations completed on the home may or may not affect the value – don’t count on it.

 They key to successfully selling your home comes down to predicting the maximum amount of money that a buyer will pay for your home.
 This is done through careful monitoring of the market and finding the correct balance between the highest price and a price that will sell your home quickly.
 Our experience in the Brantford market pays dividends as we have the highest sales value figures and the lowest time spent on market numbers out of any agency in the area.
 We are experts at setting the right price for your home through a CMA (Comparative Market Analysis), which we use to determine what a buyer in your area is willing to pay for your property.
+Check out our previous article about pricing a home for sale in Brantford for additional information.

 Contact us anytime for a free home evaluation or CMA to determine how much you can sell your house for.